 Each theme park has a unique way they choose to celebrate this special day.
 Here is our list of July 4th celebrations at theme parks in Orlando.

-Thousands will flock to Walt Disney World for the holiday and the Magic Kingdom hosts fireworks shows on both July 3 and July 4.
-Their 14-minute "Disney's Celebrate America!
-A Fourth of July Concert in the Sky." shoots a dizzying display into the night sky above Cinderella's Castle.
+Thousands will flock to Walt Disney World for the holiday and the Magic Kingdom hosts fireworks starting July 1st.
+Their 14-minute "Happily Ever After" shoots a dizzying display into the night sky above Cinderella's Castle.